-- 3.14 Ofgem seeks to ensure that persons operating within the wholesale energy markets comply with REMIT requirements.
-It therefore assesses complaints about practices that would appear to be contrary to those requirements in order to decide whether to open an investigation. - 3.15 The type and level of information required will depend on the nature of a particular complaint and the resources available to the complainant.
+- 3.17 Ofgem seeks to ensure that persons operating within the wholesale energy markets comply with REMIT requirements.
+It therefore assesses complaints about practices that would appear to be contrary to those requirements in order to decide whether to open an investigation. - 3.18 The type and level of information required will depend on the nature of a particular complaint and the resources available to the complainant.
 However, the more relevant information that is provided at the outset, the more likely it is that Ofgem will be able to deal with the complaint efficiently.
-If all the information needed to make a proper assessment of the complaint is not provided, Ofgem may need to seek further information, thus delaying its decision on whether to open an investigation. - 3.16 Complaints should be specific, well reasoned, clear and supported by all available evidence including - an explanation of the allegation, including a summary of events and dates relating to the alleged breach, details of any interaction with the subject of the complaint and any action taken by either the subject of the complaint or the complainant - all available relevant evidence to support the alleged breach and the events which gave rise to it, such as copies of any letters, emails, faxes, meeting notes (including Board minutes), notes of telephone calls or any other documents and other forms of communication that support the allegation - an explanation of the harm that has been caused or may be caused, including for example documents showing increased costs or higher prices as a result of the conduct in question
+If all the information needed to make a proper assessment of the complaint is not provided, Ofgem may need to seek further information.
+This will ensure that any decision on whether to open an investigation will be fully informed. - 3.19 As far as possible complaints should be specific, well reasoned, clear and evidence-based, including - an explanation of the allegation, including a summary of events and dates relating to the alleged breach, details of any interaction with the subject of the complaint and any action taken by either the subject of the complaint or the complainant - all available relevant evidence to support the alleged breach and the events which gave rise to it, such as copies of any letters, emails, faxes, meeting notes (including Board minutes), notes of telephone calls or any other documents and other forms of communication that support the allegation - an explanation of the harm that has been caused or may be caused, including for example documents showing increased costs or higher prices as a result of the conduct in question - an indication of the REMIT requirement or requirements that the complainant considers may have been breached - details about the person being complained about, including the nature of its business and its relationship with the complainant - details of the complainant's own business or interests, including contact details, or those of a representative with whom Ofgem can speak in relation to the complaint. - 3.20 Ofgem recognises that some complainants, such as smaller companies or individuals, may not have access to all the information that might be relevant.
+Ofgem will, where appropriate, work with a complainant to help where necessary, though this could take time and may impact on Ofgem's ability to progress the complaint within its usual timescales.

-- an indication of the REMIT requirement or requirements that the complainant considers may have been breached - details about the person being complained about, including the nature of its business and its relationship with the complainant - details of the complainant's own business or interests, including contact details, or those of a representative with whom Ofgem can speak in relation to the complaint. - 3.17 Ofgem recognises that some complainants, such as smaller companies or individuals, may find it difficult to provide all relevant information.
-Ofgem will work with complainant to help where necessary, though this could take time and may impact on Ofgem's ability to progress the complaint within its usual timescales. - 3.18 If you wish to make a complaint alleging a breach of a REMIT requirement or would like to ask about any information in these guidelines, you can contact Ofgem's REMIT team on remit@ofgem.gov.uk. - 3.19 Ofgem will acknowledge receipt of all REMIT complaints within 20 working days.
+- 3.21 If you wish to make a complaint alleging a breach of a REMIT requirement or would like to ask about any information in these guidelines, you can contact Ofgem's REMIT team on remit@ofgem.gov.uk. - 3.22 Ofgem will acknowledge receipt of all REMIT complaints within 20 working days.
 In 90 per cent of cases, within 20 working days of receiving a complaint, Ofgem will inform the complainant of whether or not Ofgem intends to look into the matter further.
 However, there may circumstances in which Ofgem will not do so, for example where Ofgem considers it necessary to preserve the confidentiality of an investigation.